BhavyaMehra/retail-credit-risk-pd-model/README.md

 - Rejected loans accounted for **46% of realised losses** on 30% of volume
 - Confirms the model concentrates risk effectively in the tail

-The 46% figure is based on actual realised losses (backtest), not provisioned ECL — a more conservative and honest measure of policy impact.
+The 46% figure is based on actual realised losses (backtest), not provisioned ECL; a more conservative and honest measure of policy impact.

 ---